nunoduarteptc/zmk-apiaster-module/README.md

 # Getting Your Firmware

 **Do not fork this repository**.
 You have two options: You can download the firmware from this repository directly, or you can use a ZMK config repository to customise the keymap and other settings before downloading.
 Firmware from this repository optionally has [ZMK Studio](https://zmk.dev/docs/features/studio) enabled for basic keymap customisation.
+The Studio Unlock behavior is bound to the `G` key on the `raise` layer (see [default keymap](#default-keymap))

 ## GitHub Actions Download